tasb/docker-kubernetes-training/labs/lab08.md

       storage: 3Gi
 ```

-Since you use `storageClassName: local-storage` and the amount of storage requested `storage: 3Gi` is smaller that `10Gi` defined on the volume, you should get a bound between this claim and the previously created volume.
+Since amount of storage requested `storage: 3Gi` is smaller that `10Gi` defined on the volume, you should get a bound between this claim and the previously created volume.

 Then apply this file with the following command.